 But to make it worse the command holds a WMI (Windows Management Instrumentation) lock while doing this work, so any process that does certain WMI operations during this time period will hang.

 The script that runs winmgmt.exe /verifyrepository every hour has been doing this for years, but the problematic behavior just started being noticed a month or two ago.
 This presumably means that the wbem repository has recently started getting much larger.
 The delays at 0.5 GB are easy to miss, but the delays at 1.0 GB and larger can be debilitating.
 Based on a twitter suggestion I ran strings.exe on the objects.data file (seems a bit crude).
-A lot of the most common strings contained “polmkr” in their name, but I don’t know what that means.
+A lot of the most common strings contained “polmkr” in their name.
+That eventually led to us realizing that the problematic command was:

 - Master list of ETW tutorials, investigations, and documentation is at https://tinyurl.com/etwcentral